FerretDB/dance/CONTRIBUTING.md

 We expect most or all tests to pass when run against MongoDB; a few exceptions should have comments explaining why.
 Tests failing against FerretDB should have issue links in the comments.

-### Database names

-Different database names are used to represent different configurations.

-* `-dev` suffix means "development build" (i.e., not production).
-*`-branch` suffix means "branch build" (i.e., not release).
-*`-secured` suffix means authentication is enabled.

-Combinations of these suffixes may be used, for example, `ferretdb2-dev-branch`.